Bachelor of Science (BS) in Computer Engineering

 Program Overview

-The undergraduate computer engineering program is offered jointly by the departments of computer science and electrical and computer engineering at UCSB.
-The multi-disciplinary program of study promotes the integration of computer hardware through a combination of these curricula.
+The undergraduate computer engineering program is offered jointly by the departments of Computer Science and Electrical & Computer Engineering at UCSB.
+The multidisciplinary program of study promotes the evolution of computer hardware through a combination of these curricula.
 The curriculum provides a broad education in the fundamentals of computer engineering, as well as a solid foundation in basic science, including mathematics.
-Students can specialize in areas such as computer networks; computer systems design; distributed systems; multimedia; programming languages; real-time computing and control; very large scale integration (VLSI); robotics; signals and systems; design and test automation; machine learning; and system software architecture.
+Students can specialize in areas such as computer networks, computer systems design, distributed systems, multimedia, programming languages, real-time computing and control, very large scale integration (VLSI), robotics, signals and systems, design and test automation, machine learning, and system software architecture.

 Subjects & Careers

 Ever wonder how your mobile devices really work?
-The technology is a combination of specialized audio decompression circuits, delicate touch sensors, nonvolatile flash memory, tiny embedded processors, and layers of complex software that is carefully choreographed.
+The technology is a combination of specialized audio decompression circuits, delicate touch sensors, nonvolatile flash memory, tiny embedded processors, and layers of complex carefully choreographed software.
 Computer engineers build these systems at a discipline that intersects both computer science and electrical engineering.
 UCSB’s computer engineering program focuses on the design of computer systems.
-Students learn a mixture of hardware design and software concepts and gain unique capabilities in the creation and interfacing of computer systems in the real world, including robotics, circuit design, and networking.
+Students learn a mixture of hardware design and software concepts and gain unique capabilities related to creating and interfacing computer systems — including robotics, circuit design, and networking — in the real world.
 Computer engineers gain more software-based training than electrical engineers, and differ from computer science majors in that the curriculum focuses more on lowest-level interactions between software and hardware, digital hardware design, and peripheral systems interfacing.

 Senior Year Projects